Activity distinction

 • what wind and weather make sense

-• which route fits the stay
+• which place or flight setting fits the stay

 • what the passenger needs to do at takeoff and landing